isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 <p></p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary><strong>What is Tuberculosis?</strong>
+<summary><strong>What is Tuberculosis (TB)?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Tuberculosis (TB) is a highly contagious disease caused by the bacteria
+<p>Tuberculosis (TB) is a highly contagious disease caused by the bacteria <em>Mycobacterium tuberculosis</em>.
-Mycobacterium tuberculosis.
 It primarily affects the lungs but can also affect other parts of your body, such as the brain, lymph nodes, the kidneys, bones, and joints.
 While curable, TB remains a significant public health concern globally.</p>
 <p></p>
 <p>In Singapore, TB is endemic and latent TB infection is not uncommon in
 our population.</p>